 On January 1, 2021, the Federal Bureau of Investigation phased out the standardized Summary Reporting System (SRS) of the Uniform Crime Reporting (UCR) program that was utilized by cities and other jurisdictions to officially report crime offenses to the federal government.
 The former SRS of the UCR program was replaced with a more robust reporting program known as NIBRS - the National Incident Based Reporting System.
 To continue reporting our crime statistics in accordance with FBI policy, our agency transitioned from the SRS/UCR system to the NIBRS program on January 1, 2021.
-As a result, crime reporting data for calendar year 2021 is in the form of the NIBRS based reporting program.
+As a result, crime reporting data for the calendar years since 2021 are in the form of the NIBRS based reporting program.